fulvio999/ubports_app_templates/README.md

 $ cookiecutter "path to cookiecutter.json"

-Where “path to cookiecutter.json” is the path to “cookiecutter.json ”file of the chosen template.
+Where “path to cookiecutter.json” is the FULL path to “cookiecutter.json ”file of the chosen template.
+(For example you want use 'ChartJs' template: you are currently in the folder: /home/john/ and from this folder you run the following command:
+$ cookiecutter /home/john/development/ubports/ubports_app_templates/ChartJs)
+At end of the textual wizard you new App will be place under'/home/john/' folder

 4) provide the required informations (press enter to use default proposed values)